 1. Cuevas

-Cuevas (which means caves in Spanish) are the informal currency exchange houses that use the blue market rate.
-Here, you’ll get the most advantageous rate.
+Cuevas (which means caves in Spanish) are the informal currency exchange houses that mostly use the blue market rate.

 2. Calle Florida

-Wander down Calle Florida (Florida Street) in Buenos Aires’ Microcentro at any time of day and you’ll hear the call of “Cambio!
+Wander down Avenida de Mayo (the end closest to Plaza de Mayo) or Calle Florida in Buenos Aires’ historic centre at any time of day and you’ll hear the call of “Cambio!
 Cambio!”

 These people are called arbolitos (or little trees, because they’re always standing there and because of the green colour of US dollars) and they’ll exchange money for you at the blue rate.